weidhaus/Gmail-Signature-Manager-for-Google-Workspace/README.md

 ### Logs

 Check the Apps Script execution logs for detailed information about any errors or issues.
 The enhanced logging in this script provides helpful debug information when things go wrong.

+## Contributing

+Contributions to the Gmail Signature Manager are welcome!
+Here's how you can contribute:

+1. **Submit Issues**: Report bugs or suggest features by opening an issue
+2. **Create Pull Requests**: Submit PRs to fix issues or add new features
+3. **Improve Documentation**: Help clarify setup instructions or add examples
+4. **Add Templates**: Contribute new email signature templates

+When contributing code, please:

+- Follow the existing code style
+- Add appropriate comments
+- Test your changes thoroughly
+- Update documentation as needed

 ## License